JustinNew/Scala/README.md

   - A companion object containing:
     - An apply() constructor based on the class constructor
     - An extractor based on constructor fields

+More about case classes:
+  - If you are going to write purely functional code with immutable objects, you should better try avoid using regular classes.
+The main idea of the functional paradigm is the separation of data structures and operations on them.
+Case Classes are a representation of a data structure with the necessary methods.
+Functions on the data should be described in different software entities (e.g., traits, objects).

+  - Regular classes, on the contrary, link data and operations to provide the mutability.
+This approach is closer to the object-oriented paradigm.

+  - As a result, do not use Case Classes if:

+    - Your class carries mutable state.
+    - Your class includes some logic.
+    - Your class is not a data representation and you do not require structural equality.

 ### pattern match
   - Whenever you write a pattern match, you need to make sure you have covered all of the possible cases.